lando/notarize-action/README.md

 # Notarize Action

-This action Apple notarizes macOS applications or plug-ins.
+This action Apple-notarizes macOS applications or plug-ins.
 It does this by submitting your built `.app` (or non-app bundle) to Apple's notarization service.
-It will poll the notarization service until it times out of receives a success response.

-It was originally adapted from https://github.com/devbotsxyz/xcode-notarize
+It uses `notarytool` by default but can be configured to use `altool`.
+In the case of the latter it will poll the notarization service until it times out or receives a success response.

-> Notarization is a complicated process, but the gist of it is this: if you want to distribute your macOS application outside of the Mac App Store, you need to Sign and Notarize your application.
-This Action only needs two inputs for that: the `product-path` that points your application and your AppStore Connect credentials with `appstore-connect-username` / `appstore-connect-password`.
-(This need to be an _App Specific Password_ as regular accounts require 2FA)
+> **NOTE:** Originally forked from https://github.com/devbotsxyz/xcode-notarize

 ## Required Inputs